eo33/ecommerce-app/README.md

 ## Bugs found:

-1. When you reload / refresh the page from the address bar, the logo disappears.
+1. The logo disappears When you reload or refresh the page from the address bar, .

 ## Reference